jonfoong/Rinteract/README.md

 From the first row we see that the effect of being a woman, condition on income and age at zero, is -8.819.
 Obviously these conditions are of little analytical value.
-While `int_conditions` also returns mean conditions, we can also specify specific values for our variables to take.
+While `int_conditions` also returns mean conditions, we can also specify values for our variables to take.

 ``` r